ID eNTITY

-iD_ᴇNTITY or Yureka (유레카) is a Korean style manhwa series created by Son Hee-joon in collaboration with Kim Youn-kyung and distributed by Tokyopop in North America.
+iD_ᴇNTITY or Yureka (유레카) is a Korean manhwa series created by Son Hee-joon in collaboration with Kim Youn-kyung and distributed by Tokyopop in North America.
 The series centers on the main character Jang-Gun and his friends along with their virtual reality avatars in the computer game world called "Lost Saga".
-There are 41 volumes right now, twelve of them have been released in the United States and 34 in France.
+There are 41 volumes right now, twelve of them have been released in the United States and 41 in France.

 Story

 The series centers on the main character Jang-Gun and his friends along with their virtual reality avatars in the computer game world called "Lost Saga".
 When Jang-Gun logs on as a different character, he "Creates" an AI with a personality from the hacked disk he found when renewing his appearance for his once a year renewal process.
 Yureka is a flutter-brained, but advanced, AI with powerful stats and a real-life doppelganger.
 It is his turn to see just how deep his immersion in the virtual world goes.

 The following is a plot summary by volume: